 In the External Cause of Injuries Index, see Activity (involving) (of victim at time of event), exercise(s), muscle strengthening (non-machine) NEC Y93.B9.
 This can be verified in the Tabular under Y93.B9 – Activity, other involving muscle strengthening exercises.

 A note at Y93 indicates, “These codes should be used in conjunction with codes for external cause status (Y99) and place of occurrence (Y92).
 Since there is no documentation as to the status, we cannot assign a Y99 code.

 Remember that external cause codes are never assigned as a principal diagnosis.

 In summary, pectoralis major muscle tears are rare injuries, but they are becoming more common as more individuals take part in high-impact sports and weightlifting.
 As coders, we need to understand the terminology and anatomy of the pectoralis major muscle and be able to code for related injuries.

 We also need to know that an acute traumatic tear or rupture of a pectoralis major muscle is classified as a strain and not a sprain.

 Finally, we should assign as many external cause codes as needed to tell the whole story.

-This article was first published in BC Advantage/www.billing-coding.com under the title, “Coding for Strains in ICD-10” and is reprinted here with permission.
+I originally authored this article for BC Advantage/www.billing-coding.com under the title, “Coding for Strains in ICD-10.”
+It is reprinted here with their permission.